Skip to main content

 What is long-term expat health insurance in Germany?

-Long-term expat health insurance can be used indefinitely and is recommended for individuals who no longer qualify for the short-term plan, such as those whose five-year limit has passed or those not yet eligible for public or full private health insurance.
-The long-term plan covers accidents, emergencies, new illnesses, and some additional care including preventative healthcare, holistic treatments, and psychotherapy.
-Like the short-term plan, it excludes most treatment for pre-existing conditions.
+Long-term expat health insurance is a separate product that can be used indefinitely, with no 5-year limit.
+It is recommended for people who no longer qualify for expat health insurance, such as those whose 5-year limit has passed, and for those who are not yet eligible for public health insurance or private health insurance.
+In addition to accidents, emergencies, and new illnesses, it covers some preventative healthcare, holistic treatments, and psychotherapy.
+Like expat health insurance, it generally excludes treatment for pre-existing conditions.

-What coverage limitations apply to expat health insurance plans?
+What are the coverage limitations of the expat plans?

-Expat health insurance plans generally do not cover treatment for pre-existing medical conditions or comprehensive preventative care, though some preventative care exceptions apply to the long-term plan.
-These limitations make expat health insurance a more affordable but less complete option compared to public or private health insurance.
+Both our expat plans generally do not cover treatment for pre-existing medical conditions or comprehensive preventative care.
+Long-term expat health insurance includes some preventative care that expat health insurance does not.
+These limitations make both expat plans more affordable, but less complete than public health insurance or private health insurance.

-Expat health insurance is recommended as a temporary option for recent arrivals or those ineligible for public or private health insurance.
-Once eligible, enrolling in public or private health insurance is advised to ensure full medical coverage.
+Expat health insurance is a temporary option for recent arrivals to Germany who are not yet eligible for public health insurance or private health insurance.
+Long-term expat health insurance suits people who need coverage without a time limit but still cannot access public or private health insurance.
+Once eligible, enrolling in public health insurance or private health insurance is recommended for full medical coverage.
+You can check eligibility using our health recommendation tool.

 Did this answer your question?